 Tailors, however, tend to interpret bespoke essentially as the making of a perfectly fitting suit, but one within the parameters of their fabric offering and preferred look.
 They may like to say that they only make suggestions as to style – and their advice may be good.
 But their suggestions also tend to be firm, with a distinct subtext that sir will look silly in anything less.
 As master tailor Steven Hitchcock puts it: “Be aware of being railroaded by tailors into having something they want you to have, rather than what you really want.”

 At Kilgour it’s long and lean; at Huntsman a one-button, solid-shouldered riding coat style; at Lutwyche a two-button single-breasted jacket; at Gieves & Hawkes something of a Royal Navy military mood; and at Hitchcock a sophisticated softer construction.
-Look further afield (in London at least) and Soho’s Chris Kerr has a touch of mod and Mark Powell some period panache or the gentlemen at English Cut in Chiltern Street.
+Look further afield (in London at least) and Soho’s Chris Kerr has a touch of mod, Mark Powell some period panache, and there’s a more gentlemanly feel at English Cut in Chiltern Street.

 Then there’s Brioni, Canali, Zegna and a whole host of bespoke offerings from what over time have become Italian lifestyle brands.